lounishamroun/cooking-assistant/analysis_parameter_justification/bayesian_parameters_docs_justification.md

 ## Justification of the choice to let the same set of Bayesian Parameters for each season

-The decision to apply identical Bayesian parameters (kb, kpop, gamma) across all four seasons for each recipe type is justified by the stability in review distribution patterns observed in the file `distribution_saisonniere_par_type.csv`.
+The decision to apply identical Bayesian parameters (kb, kpop, gamma) across all four seasons for each recipe type is justified by the stability in review distribution patterns observed in the file `season_type_distribution.csv`.
 Analysis of this file reveals that review volumes are nearly uniformly distributed across seasons: main dishes show 23.71-26.96% per season (±1.6% from the mean), desserts show 23.45-26.39% (±1.5%), and beverages 19.54-28.76% (higher variance but representing only 1.2% of total reviews, thus limited statistical impact).
 This balanced distribution indicates that user engagement and rating behavior remain fundamentally consistent throughout the year, with no season dominating the dataset or exhibiting drastically different review dynamics.

 Furthermore, examination of `top_100_reviews_by_type_season.csv` shows that median review counts for top recipes maintain proportional stability across seasons: main dishes range from 87-114 reviews (±13% variation), desserts from 61.5-78 reviews (±12% variation), and beverages from 6-8 reviews (±14% variation).
 While absolute numbers vary moderately, the relative scale and rating reliability remain consistent—a recipe with 100 reviews in Spring is statistically comparable to one with 100 reviews in Fall.
 The Bayesian Q-Score formula already accounts for seasonal context through the season_avg , which dynamically adjusts for each type-season combination without requiring parameter recalibration.
 Using different parameters per season would introduce unnecessary complexity, risk overfitting to seasonal noise rather than capturing genuine quality signals, and compromise cross-seasonal comparability.